t4ndu/IPchanger/Readme.md

 IP Changer V1.1 for Windows 7 and 10.

-Creat a Textfile in Notepas.
+Create a textfile in notepad.
 Insert IPchanger.txt then save it as .bat

 run as administrator.